Teledildonic-powered VR sex soon to be as popular as smartphone. Tech News

 “Lots of people stop breastfeeding at three months because they get recommended to stop, which I think is a shame.

-“It’s completely a personal choice but so many people who want to breastfeed get told they can’t when, with the right support, they probably could.
+“It’s completely a personal choice but so many people who want to

 The breastfeeding bond is something that Emma has inherited from her own mother